 Changes to Part L of the Building Regulations in Wales, including the supporting Approved Documents, are expected to have a significant impact on glass and glazing products in residential and non-residential buildings.
 High performance, energy efficient glass and windows are expected to play a crucial role in delivering nearly zero energy buildings (nZEB) in the UK.

-March 2020, the Welsh Government has set out its proposed changes to Part L (conservation of fuel and power) and Part F (ventilation) of the Building Regulations for new dwellings.
-The consultation also covers the future direction of building energy policy in 2025.
+March 2020, the Welsh Government set out its proposed changes to Part L (conservation of fuel and power) and Part F (ventilation) of the Building Regulations for new dwellings.
+The consultation also covered the future direction of building energy policy in 2025.

-Consultation on proposed changes for existing dwellings and other buildings are anticipated in accordance with the following timeline:
+The changes for new and existing dwellings and other buildings in Wales are anticipated in accordance with the following timeline:

 ||Publication of new Part L, Part F and overheating regulations